Maris Stella High School: Attainment of SAP status

-By the late 1970s, the Straits Times reported that the school's academic performance was good, having a pass rate of at least 97% in the Primary School Leaving Examination, and a mean pass rate of 90% in the GCE Ordinary Levels.
+By the late 1970s, The Straits Times reported that the school's academic performance was good, having a pass rate of at least 97% in the Primary School Leaving Examination, and a mean pass rate of 90% in the GCE Ordinary Levels.
 The school was also one of the few Chinese-medium schools in Singapore at that time not facing falling primary enrolment.

 In 1978, the school was selected as one of the initial list of Special Assistance Plan schools.
 The first batch of nine schools, including Maris Stella High, welcomed its first full cohort of Special Stream students in 1979.
 That same year, the school introduced instruction in English for several subjects.
 In line with the Ministry of Education's bilingualism policy of the late 1970s, the school introduced English-speaking days and requested students to speak English during assemblies.

-Autonomous status and the new millennium
+Autonomous status

-In 1996, Maris Stella High became an autonomous school, the additional funds providing extra programmes and facilities.
+In 1996, Maris Stella High School became an autonomous school, the additional funds providing extra programmes and facilities.
 From 1995 to 1997, the school moved to a temporary site at Mount Vernon Secondary School while the school was rebuilt.